 Review Potential Contraindications and Risks

-Prior to booking an immunization visit, it is important to review for any potential contraindications.
+Prior to booking an immunization visit, it is important to review any potential contraindications.
 These are defined by the manufacturers.

 This includes screening for COVID-19 symptoms.